AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 }
 ```

-If the full definition is sent, the referenced types (base type "Simple" in the above example) should match the actual type initially created.
-If the full definition is sent and the referenced types do not exist, they will be created automatically by SDS.
-Further type creations can reference them as demonstrated above.
-Note that when trying to get types back from SDS, the results will also include types that were automatically created by SDS.
+If the full definition is sent, the referenced types (base type "Simple" in the above example)
+should match the actual type that was initially created.
+If the full definition is sent and the referenced types do not exist,
+they will be created automatically by the SDS.
+Further type creations can reference them as shown above.
+Note that when trying to get types back from the SDS, the results will also include types that were automatically created by the SDS.

-Base types and properties of type Object, Enum, user-defined collections, such as, Array, List and Dictionary will be treated as referenced types.
+Base types and properties of type Object, Enum, or user-defined collections such as Array, List and Dictionary,
+will be treated as referenced types.
 Note that streams cannot be created using these referenced types.
-If a stream of particular type is to be created, the type should contain at least one property with a valid index type as described in this section, [Indexes](xref:sdsIndexes).
+If a stream of particular type is to be created, the type should contain at least one property
+with a valid index type as described in the [Indexes](xref:sdsIndexes) section.
 The index property may also be in the base type as shown in the example above.

-This works seamlessly when using any programming language.
-For example if you are using .NET,
+This works seamlessly when using any programming language, using .NET for example:

 ```csharp